 A top priority of the Office of the State Comptroller is to help school officials manage their schools efficiently and effectively and, by so doing, provide accountability for tax dollars spent to support school operations.
 The Comptroller oversees the fiscal affairs of charter schools statewide, as well as compliance with relevant statutes and observance of good business practices.
 This fiscal oversight is accomplished, in part, through our audits, which identify opportunities for improving operations and Board governance.
-Audits also can identify strategies to reduce costs and to strengthen controls intended to safeguard school assets.
+Audits also can identify strategies to reduce school costs and to strengthen controls intended to safeguard school assets.

-Following is a report of our audit of the KIPP Tech Valley Charter School, entitled Enrollment and Billing.
-This audit was conducted pursuant to Article V, Section 1 of the State Constitution and the State Comptroller's authority as set forth in Section 2854 of the Education Law.
+Following is a report of our audit of the True North Troy Preparatory Charter School, entitled Enrollment and Billing.
+This audit was conducted pursuant to Article V, Section 1 of the State Constitution and the State Comptroller's authority as set forth in Section 2854 (1)(c) of the Education Law as amended by Chapter 101 of the Laws of 2010.